Chart Color Schemes

 Horsley Park has shown very soft population growth performance across periods assessed by AreaSearch

-AreaSearch's projections for the Horsley Park (SA2) are based on ABS/Geoscience Australia projections released in 2024, using 2022 as the base year.
-For areas not covered by this data, NSW State Government SA2 level projections released in 2022 with a 2021 base year are used.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-According to aggregated SA2-level projections, the Horsley Park (SA2) is expected to experience population growth just below the national median, with an increase of 93 persons projected by 2041, reflecting a total gain of 3.8% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered, released in 2022 with 2021 as the base year.
+Growth rates by age group are applied to all areas from these aggregations for years 2032 to 2041.
+According to aggregated SA2-level projections, Horsley Park is expected to expand by 94 persons to 2041, reflecting a gain of 3.0% over the 17 years.

 Frequently Asked Questions - Population